ffejhog/Lexathon-In-MIPS-Assembly/ReportsandStuff/README.txt

 -------------------------------------------------------------------------------------------------

 FEATURES:
-	This MIPS Assembly immplementation of Lexathon possesses all of the follow features:
+	This MIPS Assembly immplementation of Lexathon possesses all of the following features:
 		50000+ total possible words
-		A grid based input that uses the numberpad for input A fulling working timer that updates every second on the main game space A scoring system that assigns a score based on the word that is correctly guessed
+		A grid based input that uses the numberpad for input A fulling working timer that updates every second on the main game space A scoring system that assigns a score based on the word that is correctly guessed A MIDI based sound system that outputs a tone for each correct or incorrect word guess

 LIMITATIONS: